 Upper School Options:

 Hair & Beauty

 RE and Assemblies

-RE is not taught as a separate subject but aspects are covered through Wider World, PSD and Humanities.
+RE is taught each week in every class as a separate subject.
+Our RE is taught in line with the new Agreed Syllabus for Devon and Torbay.
 We aim to teach children about the major religions and encourage them to understand and respect the beliefs of others and form their own views about what they believe in.
 We have links with the local Church and celebrate specific religious holidays/events such as Easter, Christmas and Remembrance Day.
 We have a regular Assembly on Fridays, at which tutor groups take their turn to share an aspect of their work with the rest of the school.
 Particular achievements are celebrated at this time.